simplic/documentation/dev/git/repository.md

 # Repository

-All simplic repositories must follow this rules:
+All simplic repositories must follow these rules:

-* All repositories needs a README.md
+* All repositories need a README.md
 * All repositories require a `.github` directory, which contains a `PULL_REQUEST_TEMPLATE.md`.
 File content:

 ```markdown